Roofing Contractor in Salem, OH

 Roof Replacement in Salem

 Many Salem homes are on their second or third roof system, and the deck under current shingles may carry deteriorated underlayment, patched sections, or original boards that were never fully replaced in earlier work.
 Deck assessment comes first.
 Platinum evaluates the full substrate before any new material is ordered, and Class 4 impact-rated shingles are available on every replacement, with documentation most homeowner insurers accept for a premium discount.
-Roof Replacement
+Our Roof Replacement Services

 Roof Repair in Salem

 Granule loss and failed pipe boot seals are the most common repair triggers on Salem's postwar housing stock, while step-flashing failure at sidewalls and chimney bases drives the primary repair need on the older historic-district homes.
 Catching either early matters.
 Water entering through a failed pipe boot or a lifted step-flashing run travels along framing and sheathing before it surfaces anywhere visible, accumulating hidden damage long before a ceiling stain appears.
 Repairing the entry point stops that progression before it becomes structural.
-Roof Repair
+Our Roof Repair Services

 Metal Roofing in Salem

 Standing seam metal is a natural match for Salem's steep-pitch historic homes along South Lincoln Avenue and the downtown district, where longevity and low maintenance suit both the rooflines and the long-term ownership patterns of a residential community.
 Metal outlasts asphalt.
 A standing seam installation on a Salem home eliminates the granule loss and thermal fatigue that make aging asphalt a recurring maintenance problem in northeast Ohio's freeze-thaw climate.
-Metal Roofing
+Our Metal Roofing Services

 Seamless Gutters in Salem

 The Middle Fork Little Beaver Creek drains the terrain around Salem, and storm events that push the watershed draw heavy precipitation off the surrounding Columbiana County upland and through every gutter run in the city.
 Volume concentrates quickly on those days.
 Platinum fabricates seamless gutters on site to the exact run length of each home, eliminating the seam joints that fail first on sectional systems when rainfall rates spike.
 Gutters cut and hung on the same day move water from the roof edge to grade without the overflow that drives moisture into fascia boards, soffits, and foundation walls on Salem's older homes.
-Seamless Gutters
+Our Seamless Gutters Services

 Storm Damage and Insurance Claims in Salem

 Ohio gives homeowners one year from the date of a storm event to file an insurance claim, and that window runs from the event date regardless of whether damage has been inspected or documented.
 Act before it closes.
 Platinum accompanies Salem homeowners through every adjuster walkthrough, and on both older historic-district homes and postwar ranch stock, adjusters routinely miss step-flashing failures and granule loss at valley intersections because neither shows as obvious surface damage from a ground-level or casual ladder inspection.
 A contractor present during the walkthrough documents those conditions before they are excluded from the settlement.
-Storm Damage and Insurance Claims
+Our Storm Damage and Insurance Claims Services

 Amish Roofing Crews in Salem